 What can prospective employees do to get your attention?

 The top prospects, whether they are engineers, geologists, receptionists or accounting professionals, are resolute with their career choices and have solid reasons why they want to be part of ENGEO.
-We know that when candidates love the work that they are choosing and are passionate about it, they would actually do the work free (but we do pay them), and it becomes their life’s work.
-Their happiness and love for the work overflows into many other positive contributions.
+We know that when candidates love and are passionate about the work they choose, they would actually do the work free (but we do pay them), and it becomes their life’s work.
+Their happiness and love for their work overflows into many other positive contributions.
 We want candidates to be well informed about the vision, goals, culture and type of work ENGEO provides.
 They should have a keen sense of the type of organization they desire to join and ensure that the values of ENGEO are congruent with their personal values.
 A solid education, internships, varied work and volunteer experience, great communication, and the ability to serve others are key components of the ideal candidate.

 Are there any positions or types of candidates you are particularly focused on hiring in this coming year?

 ENGEO will continue to hire top candidates in geotechnical, geoenvironmental, water resources engineering, geology, administrative and field services who will lead our company into the future.
 This can be a challenge in our small industry, as ENGEO is not like other firms - we are proud of our differentiators and of our stellar reputation of providing extreme client service.
 We are very proactive in our recruiting efforts for both technical and field positions.
 We want candidates that not only meet our high education and certificate requirements, but who also bring value to our culture and who can knock the socks off of our clients.
 With a small pool of qualified candidates, our solution is often hiring smart and engaged candidates that we can train to our high standards internally in order to create our ideal workforce of the future.

 What should interested candidates do to find out more and get started?